hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 There are many so called pipeline tasks in a computer graphics design studio.
 These task consist of multiple steps that modify a dataset like a geometrical model and often spread across different applications.
 The goal of Coral is to visualize this process and to make it easy to change parts of the pipeline and directly see the changes in the result.

+**Design Rationals:**
+* adjustements should be immediately visible
+* complex logical and math operations should be easier to understand through the use of simple nodes
+* changes to the node network should be possible at every time and without any compilation step
+* pipeline work should be more comprehensable and easier to adjust to changing requirements

+**Values:**
+* increase performance of model deformations
+* decrease duration needed for single production steps by eliminating the need to code and by increasing the efficiency by using transparent multithreading

+**Parts reflecting this:**
+* Comprehensability and changability through *dataflow architecture* with nodes and connections
+* automatic and transparent multithreading by using *Intel TBB* and *"slicing"* (splitting large operations in multiple small ones)
+* making changes instantly visible with the *live preview*

 ### Type of System
 > What is the general nature of the system?
 For example: interactive tool, system, library, language, execution environment, application.
 What makes the system part of that category?

-Coral is an interactive node-based tool with a graphical user interface meant for use by 3D artists and coders.
-It uses a C++ library that is also called Coral but that is not the main subject of this report.
+Coral is an interactive node-based tool with a graphical user interface meant for use by 3D artists and developers.
+It is part of the dataflow category.

 ## Workflows
 Summary of workflow observations